project-flexos/asplos22-ae/README.md

    make properclean
    ```

 **Note**: some experiments have a slightly different workflow.
-Figure 8
+Figure 8 is only
-is only a plot and requires some manual steps.
-Figure 11 requires a reboot
+a plot and requires some manual steps.
+Figure 11 requires a reboot of the
-of the machine with different kernel parameters.
-In all of these cases, the
+machine with different kernel parameters.
+Table 1 is manual.
+In all of these
-local `README.md` provides appropriate explanations.
+cases, the local `README.md` provides appropriate explanations.

 ## 5. Troubleshooting